top of page

 Woodworking Workshop Introduces Youth to the Skilled Trades

-For many of the girls, it was their first time working with power tools or engaging in a hands-on building project.
-Seeing women leading the space—both teaching and modeling careers in the trades—was a powerful shift in perspective.
+Under their guidance, high schoolers learned how to safely use tools and build their own carpentry project, choosing between a step stool, bookends, pencil holder, or phone stand.
+For many, it was their first time working with power tools and engaging in building projects.
+Seeing women leading the space, both teaching and modeling careers in the trades, was a powerful shift in perspective.

 “It was empowering to see women doing this kind of work,” one participant shared.
 “It made me feel like I could do it too.”

-This summer alone, more than 90 youth and young adults are engaging in workforce development opportunities through Girls Inc.—64 high school students in internship placements and/or participating in skilled trades projects and 27 young adults serving as apprentices in our Expanded Learning Apprenticeship Program.
+This summer alone, more than 90 youth and young adults are engaging in workforce development opportunities through Girls Inc.—64 high school students in internship placements and/or participating in skilled trades projects, and 27 young adults serving as apprentices in our Expanded Learning Apprenticeship Program.

 You can help expand access to programs like the Women in Trades Project by investing in us today!